luau-lang/site/_posts/2023-11-01-luau-recap-october-2023.md

 - Performance of function calls has been marginally improved on X64 and A64
 - Fix code generation for some `bit32.extract` variants where we could produce incorrect results
 - `table.insert` is now faster when called with two arguments as it's compiled directly to native code
+- To reduce code size, module code outside of functions is not compiled natively unless it has loops

 ## Analysis Improvements